 Start planning a ladies night chocolate party at home with these tips and ideas.
 This is a fun party idea for adults whether it’s a birthday party or one of our party themes for fall.
 Indulge in flights of chocolate truffles, wash them down with champagne, and send guests home with chocolate themed party favors.
 You’ll be everyone’s favorite hostess when you throw a chocolate tasting party!

 Ladies Night Chocolate Party Ideas

 Looking for ladies night ideas at home or food tasting party ideas?
-Well look no further than this decadent chocolate party theme – a chocolate truffle tasting complete with champagne or Prosecco.
+Well look no further than this decadent chocolate tasting party theme.
+It serves up a chocolate truffle tasting complete with champagne or Prosecco.

 Let me set this up for you.
 Godiva has a line of truffle flights in several different flavor profiles ranging from nut lovers to dark chocolate lovers to Patisserie lovers inspired by cakes and pastries.
 There are 6 different truffles in each flight and the idea is to taste each truffle in order so you get a total experience.